The Ghost Breakers: Plot

 The film opens in 1940 Manhattan during a violent evening thunderstorm.
-From a radio network's studio, broadcaster Larry Lawrence exposes the crimes of underworld boss Frenchy Duval.
-In her hotel suite, while listening to Lawrence on the radio, Mary Carter is visited by Mr. Parada, a sinister Cuban solicitor.
+From a radio studio, broadcaster Larry Lawrence exposes the crimes of underworld boss Frenchy Duval.

+In her hotel suite, while listening to the broadcast, Mary Carter is visited by Mr. Parada, a sinister Cuban solicitor.
 He delivers her the deed to her inheritance—a plantation and mansion in Cuba.
 Despite Parada's objections, Mary decides to travel there by ship to inspect the property.
-Not even a phone call from the mysterious Mr. Mederos can convince her to stay put.
-Cut to the radio station, where Larry Lawrence has finished his broadcast.
-He receives a phone call from Frenchy Duval, who invites Larry to his hotel.
-Coincidentally, Frenchy lives on the same floor in the same hotel as Mary.
-When Larry arrives, a bullet-ridden comedy of errors ensues.
+As Larry finishes his program, he takes a phone call from Frenchy himself, inviting Larry to his hotel.
+Coincidentally, Frenchy lives on the same floor as Mary.

+When Larry arrives, he fires his gun and becomes convinced he killed a man, initially unaware that the actual assailant is further down the hall.
 Looking for cover, Larry ducks into Mary's suite, where he takes refuge in her large open trunk.
 Unaware of Larry's presence, Mary locks the trunk and arranges for its transport to the harbor.

-Later at the dock, Larry's valet Alex searches among the luggage bound for loading and finds Larry among them.
-Although not in time to prevent the trunk's transfer to the ship's hold, Alex manages to get on board in order to extricate his employer before the ship sails.
+At the dock, Larry's valet Alex searches among the luggage and finds Larry.
+Although not in time to prevent the trunk's transfer to the ship's hold, Alex manages to get on board to extricate his employer before the ship sails.
 During the trip, Larry and Mary strike up a flirtation.
-Later, they meet an acquaintance of Mary's, Geoff Montgomery, a young intellectual who regales them with tales of Caribbean superstitions, particularly voodoo, ghosts, and zombies.
-Upon reaching Havana, Mary, Larry, and Alex go to the small island locale of her new estate.
-En route they find a shack occupied by an old woman and her catatonic son, whom they believe is a zombie.
-The imposing plantation manor proves to be a spooky edifice indeed.
-They begin to explore the long-abandoned, cobweb-ridden mansion and discover a large portrait of a woman who is nearly an exact likeness of Mary—most certainly an ancestor.
-Soon they are terrorized by the appearance of a ghost and the reappearance of the zombie.
-Are these real, or are they a ruse to frighten Mary away from her inheritance?
+They then meet an acquaintance of Mary's, Geoff Montgomery, a young intellectual who regales them with tales of Caribbean superstitions, particularly voodoo, ghosts, and zombies.

+Upon reaching Havana, Mary, Larry, and Alex travel to her new island estate.
+En route, they find a shack occupied by an old woman and her catatonic son, whom they suspect is a zombie.
+The three explore the old, abandoned mansion and discover the large portrait of a woman who is a mirror image of Mary.
+Soon, they are terrorized by a ghost.
+Then, they encounter the "zombie", whom Alex traps in a closet.

+Parada arrives next, but he's fatally stabbed and placed in a casket.
+Larry and Mary discover him; Parada's last act is to reveal to them access to a secret passage under the house.
+As the couple draw closer to the lost treasure, Parada's murderer attempts to kill them, but this sets off a trap that causes him to plummet through the basement floor to his death.
+Larry, Mary, and Alex leave the island after claiming Mary's right to her fortune.
+As Larry alludes to his plans for his and Mary's eventual honeymoon, the film draws to a close.